wikimedia/wikimedia-discovery-golden/docs/README.md

 infrastructure.
 These datasets provide the metrics that are used by [Discovery's Dashboards](https://discovery.wmflabs.org/)

-Last updated on 30 August 2017
+Last updated on 14 September 2017

 Daily Metrics
 -------------